dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 To enforce the shape of a model's definition, you can define contracts on models and their columns.
 You can also specify model versions to keep track of discrete stages in its evolution and use the appropriate one.

+TODO: The description above is not accurate for the desired query below because only applied models can query catalogs, so the query is changed to `environment.applied`.
+We need to change the description to refer to the applied state, or do not query `catalog` from the definition state node.

 <details>
 <summary>Example query</summary>